stevencox/midori/README.md

 scox@ubuntu:~/dev/midori$ bin/midori compile examples/net.midori
 2021-10-09 17:43:35,165 - midori.compiler - DEBUG - dry_run=False
 ```
 This generates net.py next to the source file.
-We then switch to the containernet environment which runs as root.
+Then we switch to the containernet environment, running as root.

 Before each run, I use
 ```